ttheis1611/TeamGeneratorWK10/README.md

 ## Description
-After answering questions, this application will create a webpage that displays the name, employee ID, email, role [Manager, Engineer, Intern] and school attended by the intern.
+After answering questions, this application will create a webpage that displays the name, employee ID, email, role [Manager, Engineer, Intern] and school attended by the intern role.
+It allows the user to display all the employees entered in a scalable webpage.
+Nice!

 ## Contents
 * [Installation](#installation)